netobserv/documents/blogs/lokiless/lokiless.md

 ## Why change now?

 To be clear, **we aren't actually moving away from Loki**.
-Loki remains the one and only storage solution that we fully support at the moment, and our Console plugin is entirely based on queries to Loki, in its _logql_ format.
-However, we have seen some people using NetObserv in a way that we didn't expect: deploying it without Loki, and configuring flow exporters for instance with Kafka or IPFIX.
+Loki remains the one and only storage solution that we fully support at the moment, and our console plugin is entirely based on queries to Loki, in its _logql_ format.
+However, we have seen some people using NetObserv in a way that we didn't expect: for example, deploying it without Loki and configuring flow exporters with Kafka or IPFIX.
 Why?
-It turned out they were more interested in the kube-enriched raw flow data than in the visualizations that NetObserv provides, and they didn't want to deal with a new backend storage setup and maintenance.
+It turns out that they are more interested in the kube-enriched raw flow data than in the visualizations that NetObserv provides, and dealing with a new backend storage setup and maintenance is undesirable for them.
 Which, admittedly, is a quite reasonable argument.

 To summarize, here's the deal:
 - 💰: you save on operational aspects by not deploying Loki or any storage that would be new to you.